zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/tutorial-bulk-operations.md

 | BulkUpdate      | 50 ms          | 55 ms          | 65 ms          |
 | BulkDelete      | 45 ms          | 50 ms          | 60 ms          |
 | BulkMerge       | 65 ms          | 80 ms          | 110 ms         |

-SaveChanges makes one database round-trip for each entity to insert/update/delete.
-So if you want to save (add, modify or remove) 10,000 entities, 10,000 databases round trip will be required which are **INSANELY** slow.

-Bulk Operations save entities in bulk to reduce the number of database round-trip required.

 ### Related Articles